Tekcoder/OC_P7/readme.md

 	3. Run npm install http-server

 	4. Run http-server in "OC P7" directory.
 Then type localhost:8080 in your browser url bar.
-That's it, you're done.

 	5. Enjoy !